 • Plump the Raisins: Add the raisins to a small bowl and cover with hot water.
 Let stand while you start the dough, then when ready to use drain and pat dry with a paper towel.

 • In a large bowl or the bowl of a stand mixer fitted with the kneading hook, add the lukewarm water, yeast and white sugar.
 Stir and let stand 5 minutes.
 Add the salt, cinnamon and oats to the bowl, together with 1 cup of the flour.
 Mix to combine.
 Add another 1 cup of flour and mix in.
-Begin adding addition flour, in small increments, until you have a smooth, moist dough, that wraps the kneading hook and cleans the bowl.
-The dough should not be sticky.
+Begin adding additional flour in small increments, until you have a smooth, moist dough, that wraps the kneading hook and mostly cleans the bowl.
+Continue kneading the dough for 3-4 minutes in the mixer.

-• Remove the dough to a floured surface and knead, adding small amounts of additional flour only if it is sticking to your hands or the work surface.
+• Remove the dough to a floured surface and knead briefly, adding small amounts of additional flour only if the dough is sticking to your hands or the work surface.
 Pat dough out into a 1-inch thick oval and scatter raisins over top.
-Sprinkle the extra cinnamon over-top.
-Fold dough over and knead, as needed, to incorporate the raisins evenly into the dough.
+Sprinkle the 1 teaspoon of cinnamon over top.
+Fold the dough over and knead to incorporate the raisins evenly into the dough.

-• Towards the end of the first rising period, start a large pot of water to boil on the stove-top, with about 2 quarts (8 cups) of water.
+• Towards the end of the first rising period, start a large pot of water to boil on the stove-top, with about 8 cups of water.

 • Preheat the oven to 425F (regular bake setting/not fan-assisted), with the rack in the centre of the oven.
-Line a baking sheet with parchment paper and set aside.
+Line a baking sheet with parchment paper, lightly flour the parchment paper and set aside.

 • For each of the 6 pieces of dough into a ball, then use your thumbs to poke a hole in the centre of the ball, to make the hole for the bagel.
-Stretch the hole out with your fingers, making a bit of an exaggerated hole at this point (large that you think it needs to be), as it will fill in a bit as it boils and bakes.
-Once you've formed all 6, cover with a clean tea towel and let rest 10 minutes.
+Stretch the hole out with your fingers, making a bit of an exaggerated hole at this point (larger than you think it needs to be), as it will fill in a bit as it boils and bakes.
+Place onto the prepared baking sheet.
+Once you've formed all 6, cover with a clean tea towel and let rest for 10 minutes.

 • Once all bagels are boiled, place baking sheet into the preheated 425F oven and bake for 14-16 minutes or until deep golden in colour and hollow-sounding when tapped.